lucasmontano/openweathermap/README.md

 # openweathermap

-That's a sample project showing how to consume the openweathermap API.
+This's a sample project showing how to consume the openweathermap API.

 *Core Dependencies: Google Maps API, Room, Volley, AndroidX and Coroutines.*